MRMADMAX217/Nueronal_image_segmentation_using_U-Net-/README.md

 * Add model checkpointing and early stopping callbacks.
 * Include metrics like Dice coefficient and IoU for better evaluation.
 * Extend to 3D U-Net++ for volumetric segmentation.

----

-## License

-Include a license (e.g., MIT) for open-source sharing.

----

-## Contact

-If you want, I can extend this README with visual architecture diagrams, sample dataset structure, or benchmark results from your notebook outputs.